syncfusion-content/windowsforms-docs/WindowsForms/SfListView/GettingStarted.md

 ![](GettingStarted_images/GettingStarted_img5.png)

 ## Selection
 SfListView selects an item by setting the` SfListView.SelectionMode` property to One, MultiSimple, MultiExtended, and None based on the requirements.
-Selected item information can be tracked by using the `SfListView.SelectedItem`, `SfListView.SelectedIndex`, and `SfListView.SelectedItems` properties.  `SfListView.SelectedIndex` and `SfListView.SelectedItems` properties.
+Selected item information can be tracked by using the `SfListView.SelectedItem`, `SfListView.SelectedIndex`, and `SfListView.SelectedItems` properties.

 The selection operations can be handled with the help of `SelectionChanging` and `SelectionChanged` events of the SfListView.